igorwojda/software-design-concepts/src/main/kotlin/com/igorwojda/pattern/command/README.md

 - Invoker - uses the `Command` to perform an action.
 May keep track of the commands, so they can be undone (unexeuted)
 - Receiver - object used by the `Command` to complete its task - contains the actual steps to perform the action.
-- Client - creates a concrete command instance and binds it with the `Receiver` and sets it in the `Invoker`
+- Client - creates a concrete `Command` instance, binds it with the `Receiver` and passes it to the `Invoker` instance.

 ## When to use the Command Pattern?